MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

     larger state sizes without sizing up.
 See the [`CREATE CLUSTER`: Disk](/sql/create-cluster#disk) documentation for more details.

-Sources that specify the `SIZE` option are linked to a single-purpose cluster dedicated to maintaining that source.

-You can also choose to place a source in an existing [cluster](/get-started/key-concepts/#clusters) by using the `IN CLUSTER` option.
-Sources in a cluster share the resource allocation of the cluster with all other objects in the cluster.
+Sources share the resource allocation of their cluster with all other objects in the cluster.
 Colocating multiple sources onto the same cluster can be more resource efficient when you have many low-traffic sources that occasionally need some burst capacity.

 ## Privileges